 Many of the great UK castles, cities, villages, and famous landmarks can be visited during one-day trips from London, when you travel by train, by car, or by coach.

-We’ve put together an ultimate list of the top 20 day-trips from London: (10 trips by train and 10 trips by car).
+10 not enough?
+Great news!
+We’ve put together an ultimate list of the Top 20 day-trips from London: (10 trips by train and 10 trips by car).
 The visit must-see destinations including Stonehenge, Windsor Castle or Seven Sister Cliffs.
 Our cracking ideas of day trips from London will give you an opportunity to quickly escape from the city and then refresh your love for the capital of the UK again.

 Looking to get out of the city for a few hours?
 Book a train ticket to one of the great destinations from our definitive list of best day trips from London, you can reach by train.
 Featuring spa cities, adventures in the great British countryside and amazing seaside towns.

 Getting to St Albans by train: 20 mins from St Pancreas International.

 This gorgeous town isn’t far from London and takes less than an hour to reach by train.
 It has fantastic markets, a stunning cathedral, and plenty of pubs to sample on your way.
 With lots of history behind it and good shopping, it has everything you need.